Phnom Penh Highlights & Dating Spots

 Shopping Malls & Night Markets in Phnom Penh

 A great place to take your date in Phnom Penh is the new Aeon Mall.
-It’s a great place to escape the heat and drink a coffee, have some food, stroll around the many western retail shops or even watch a new movie in the Major Cineplex (2nd floor).
+It’s a great place to escape the heat and drink a coffee, have some food, stroll around the many western retail shops or even watch a Hollywood movie in the Major Cineplex (2nd floor).

 If you’ve been to Bangkok and enjoyed the Chatuchak Weekend Market then chances are that you’ll also like the Central Market in Riverside Phnom Penh.
 What you can find here is almost the same but on a smaller scale.
 There are locals selling everything from handicrafts, paintings, Buddha statues, clothes, watches, sunglasses, tourist crap etc.